EBFMM/EBFMM/README.md

 I am a recent cybersecurity graduate with a strong foundation in technology and a passion for solving complex security challenges.
 I am eager to apply my knowledge and skills to contribute to innovative solutions in the field.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My objective is to showcase my cybersecurity projects and technical skills as I work towards securing a role as a SOC analyst.
+I am dedicated to strengthening my foundation in best security practices, incident response, and threat analysis.
+This portfolio reflects my commitment to continuous learning and my readiness to contribute to a Security Operations Center, where I can apply my knowledge to real-world challenges and grow as a cybersecurity professional.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]